A Comprehensive Guide to WordPress Error Logs

 Enable Debug Mode Using WP Debugging Plugin

-Enabling error logging using a plugin is the best for both technical and non-technical, as you don’t redirect to any WordPress hosting panel to check on the errors.
+Enabling error logging by installing a plugin is the best for both technical and non-technical users.
+You don’t redirect to any WordPress hosting panel to check on the errors.

 Moreover, its reports also get updated whenever an error occurs or is about to trigger any error.
 Some of the popular WP debugging plugins are Akismet Anti-Spam, Health Check & Troubleshooting, and WP Debugging.